napari/napari/docs/source/explanations/rendering.md

 sized, then Napari can use those chunks for rendering.
-If chunks are not available, for example with issue [#1300](https://github.com/napari/napari/issues/1300), or the chunks are too large, then Napari will have to break the data into render chunks itself.
+If chunks are not available, for example with issue [#1300](https://github.com/napari/napari/issues/1300), or the chunks are too large, then Napari will have to break the data into potentially smaller "render chunks".

 Note that with issue [#1320](https://github.com/napari/napari/issues/1320) the images are small so they are not chunked, but in that issue there are 3 image **layers** per slice.
 In that case the *image layers are our chunks*.
-In general we can get creative with chunks, they can be spatial or non-spatial subdivisions, basically anything we want.
+In general we can get creative with chunks, they can be spatial or non-spatial subdivisions.
 As long as something can be loaded and drawn independently it can be a chunk.

 ## Loading into RAM and VRAM

 The _working set_ is the set of chunks we need to draw for a given view of the data.
-Each frame Napari will draw only the chunks in the working set which are in VRAM.
+Each frame napari will draw only the chunks in the working set which are in VRAM.
 Meanwhile, in the background it will load more chunks into RAM, and transfer data from RAM and then into VRAM.
-This two-step paging process into RAM and then into VRAM is what will give Napari a fast and consistently fast framerate, even when viewing huge or slow-loading data.
+This two-step paging process into RAM and then into VRAM is what will give napari a fast and consistently fast framerate, even when viewing huge or slow-loading data.